 By Story Count

 Thus, near-term perfection is not necessarily the goal, as it’s probably false precision anyway that may come at too high a cost.
 This suggests that simply counting stories by type is a fair proxy for the amount of effort devoted to potential CapEx stories.
 In a manner similar to the first two methods above, this percentage can then be used to determine the CapEx potential in a given accounting period.
-Some Agilists have reported that this percentage approach is being applied on new Lean-Agile development initiatives (sometimes based simply on initial capacity allocation [see Program Backlog]).
-While subject, appropriately, to occasional audits, this provides a fairly friction-free approach that allows teams to focus exclusively on value delivery.
+Some Agilists have reported that this percentage approach is being applied to new Lean-Agile development initiatives (sometimes based simply on initial capacity allocation (see Program Backlog).
+While subject, appropriately, to occasional audits, this method provides a fairly friction-free approach that allows teams to focus exclusively on value delivery.

-What Specific Labor Efforts May Be Subject to CapEx Treatment?
+What Labor is Subject to CapEx Treatment?

 There is one final aspect left to discuss: What labor elements may be applied to CapEx treatment?
 Again, the answer is highly specific to the actual enterprise.
 However, within the Agile development world, the following guidelines are often applied:

 - The salaries of Agile team members who are directly involved in refining, implementing, and testing stories may be subject to CapEx, as is largely consistent with existing waterfall practices.
-This may include software developers and testers and User Experience (UX) and subject matter experts.
+This may include software developers and testers and User Experience (UX) and other subject matter experts.

-- In addition, Product Owners (POs) and Scrum Masters are part of the team and directly contribute to story definition and implementation.
+- In addition, Product Owners (POs) and Scrum Masters are part of the Agile team and directly contribute to story definition and implementation.
 This indirect labor is directly associated with new value delivery and, thus, may be appropriate for CapEx treatment.
 This can be accomplished by adding an additional average cost burden on a CapEx story.

 Learn More FASB 86 summary at fasb.org/summary/stsum86.shtml.
 Reed, Pat and Walt Wyckoff.
 Accounting for Capitalization of Agile Labor Costs.
 Agile Alliance, February 2016.
 Greening, Dan.
 Why Should Agilists Care about Capitalization?
 InfoQ, January 29, 2013.
 Connor, Catherine.
 Top 10 Pitfalls of Agile Capitalization.
-Rally, February 2016.
+CA, February 2016.
 Footnote from a US public reporting software company’s Form 10-K filing, highlighting a policy of not capitalizing software development expense: “Research and development expenses primarily consist of personnel and related costs of our research and development staff, including salaries, benefits, bonuses, payroll taxes, stock-based compensation, and costs of certain third-party contractors, as well as allocated overhead.
 Research and development costs related to the development of our software products are generally expensed as incurred.
 Development costs that have qualified for capitalization are not significant.”

 Last update: 12 October, 2017